DeeMajor/FullStatckApp/README.md

 ## Task 1: Run The Source Code Locally

 The source code file has been sent to you by the team lead via email.
-It would be prudent to set up and run the code locally to verify its functionality.
+Setting up and running the code locally to verify its functionality would be prudent.

 Your first task is to run the code locally.
 The team lead has specified the following programming frameworks that the code runs on:
  - .Net 6